CrociDB/advent-of-code/4/README.md

 The solution for this problem is written in Racket.

-How to run solution 1:
+How to run part 1:

 `racket camp-cleanup.rkt < input`

+Part 1:

+`racket camp-cleanup2.rkt < input`

 ## Problem